bdragon300/go-asyncapi/docs/go-asyncapi/content/howtos/partial-generation.md

 # Partial generation

 {{% hint info %}}
-The features described in this article are useful not only for the code generation, but also for other `go-asyncapi` outputs, such as generation of client application, infra files, etc.
+The features described in this article are useful not only for the code generation, but also for  generation of client application, infra files, etc.
 {{% /hint %}}

 ## Pub/Sub-only